emfmesquita/beyondhelp/README.md

 - Extra buttons on all compendium pages that enables the user to copy references that can be pasted on editors.
 After saving the editor content the reference becomes a link to the compendium that also is hoverable and shows a tooltip.

 ### Adventure Map References
-- These features applies to "Lost Mine of Phandelver" and "Hoard of the Dragon Queen" (other adventures will be added later):
+- These features applies to "Lost Mine of Phandelver", "Hoard of the Dragon Queen" and "Rise of Tiamat" (other adventures will be added later):
     - Hoverable tooltips on maps that can be clicked to redirect to the area description;
     - Links on the areas description header back to the corresponding map.